dBenedek/MetabolicExpressR/README.md

 1. Perform Gene Set Variation Analysis ([GSVA](https://doi.org/10.1186/1471-2105-14-7)) on cancer patient gene expression data using [KEGG metabolic pathways](https://www.genome.jp/kegg/pathway.html#metabolism).
 Potentially non-cancer data can be used as well.
 2. Perform k-means clustering on the GSVA matrix, identify metabolic subtypes.
 Optimal number of k is defined based on data or user-specified k is used.
 3. Summarize pathway "expression" per cluster: i.e. mean pathway activity per cluster.
+4. Run [PROGENy](https://saezlab.github.io/progeny/) on the gene expression data of tumors and compare signature activity scores between the identified clusters.
-4. Perform Kaplan-Meier (KM) analysis with clusters if survival data is present.
+5. Perform Kaplan-Meier (KM) analysis with clusters if survival data is present.

 ## Usage